tgross/devopsdaysmsp2018/content/_index.md

 *[Simon Sharwood, The Register, 30 May 2018](https://www.theregister.co.uk/2018/05/30/salesforce_q1_2019/?)*

 {{% note %}}
-But my point is it doesn't have to be that way.
+It doesn't have to be that way.
 In this interview with Marc Benioff he points out this can be good for our industry.
 It'll "set the guardrails"
 {{% /note %}}

 ---